migueltorrescosta/migueltorrescosta.github.io/pages/3_IT Skills.md

 I used it for this website, which is work in progress.
 There is also some Ruby and Jekyll to this, but I´ve mostly edited work done by others.

 #### Microsoft Office
-I´ve used Microsoft Excel to build a ruin theory model based on a Poisson Model, compound with a Normal Distribution.
+I´ve used Microsoft Excel to build a ruin theory model based on a Poisson Distribution, compound with a Normal Distribution.